Alvin Langdon Coburn

-Alvin Langdon Coburn (June 11, 1882 – November 23, 1966) was an early 20th-century photographer who became a key figure in the development of American pictorialism.
+Alvin Langdon Coburn (June 11, 1882 – November 23, 1966) was an American photographer who became a key figure in the development of pictorialism.
 He became the first major photographer to emphasize the visual potential of elevated viewpoints and later made some of the first completely abstract photographs.

 Life

 Childhood (1882–1899)

 Coburn was born on June 11, 1882, at 134 East Springfield Street in Boston, Massachusetts, to a middle-class family.
 His father, who had established the successful firm of Coburn & Whitman Shirts, died when Alvin was seven.
 After that he was raised solely by his mother, Fannie, who remained the primary influence in his early life, even though she remarried when he was a teenager.
 In his autobiography, Coburn wrote: "My mother was a remarkable woman of very strong character who tried to dominate my life…It was a battle royal all the days of our life together."

-In 1890 the family visited his maternal uncles in Los Angeles, and they gave him a 4 x 5 Kodak camera.
+In 1890, the family visited his maternal uncles in Los Angeles, and they gave him a 4 x 5 Kodak camera.
 He immediately fell in love with the camera, and within a few years he had developed a remarkable talent for both visual composition and technical proficiency in the darkroom.
 When he was 16 years old, in 1898, he met his cousin F. Holland Day, who was already an internationally known photographer with considerable influence.
 Day recognized Coburn's talent and both mentored him and encouraged him to take up photography as a career.

-At the end of 1899 his mother and he moved to London, where they met up with Day.
+At the end of 1899, his mother and he moved to London, where they met up with Day.
 Day had been invited by the Royal Photographic Society to select prints from the best American photographers for an exhibition in London.
 He brought more than a hundred photographs with him, including nine by Coburn – who at this time was only 17 years old.
 With the help of his cousin Coburn's career took a giant first step.